Honey Baked Ham

 I personally love dipping the ham slices in the drippings as a jus when serving.
 They keep the ham super moist and add extra flavor, too!

-Tips For Making Honey Baked Ham
+Tips for the Best Baked Ham

 Allow your ham to sit out at room temp for 3 hours before baking it.
 It will help bring up the ham’s temperature so it won’t take as long to cook.